Sheila Cherfilus-McCormick FL-20

 2018

-Cherfilus-McCormick ran for Florida’s 20th congressional district in the August 28 Democratic primary against incumbent Alcee Hastings in 2018.[10]
-She lost, 73.6%–26.4%.[11]
+Cherfilus-McCormick ran for the U.S. House of Representatives in Florida’s 20th congressional district in the Democratic primary against incumbent Alcee Hastings in 2018.[8]
+She lost, 73.6%–26.4%.[9]

 2020

 Cherfilus-McCormick challenged Hastings again in 2020.
-She noted various ethics concerns facing Hastings and his health as reasons for running.[4]
-She lost the August 18 primary, 69.3%–30.7%.[12]
+She stated that she was running due to Hastings’ ethical issues and health problems.[6]
+She lost the August 18 primary, 69.3%–30.7%.[10]

-After Hastings died on April 6, 2021, Cherfilus-McCormick ran again in the 20th district in the 2022 special election.[13][14][15]
-During the campaign, she loaned $3.7 million to her campaign organization.[16][17]
-She campaigned on progressive policies such as a Green New Deal, Medicare for All, and a $1,000-a-month universal basic income.[3]
-Her campaign was supported by Brand New Congress, a progressive organization that also backed candidates such as Alexandria Ocasio-Cortez and Rashida Tlaib.[18]
+After Hastings died on April 6, 2021, Cherfilus-McCormick once again ran for the U.S. House of Representatives in Florida’s 20th district.
+A special election was held.[11]
+During the campaign, she loaned $3.7 million to her campaign organization.[12][13]
+She campaigned on progressive policies such as a Green New Deal, Medicare for All, and a $1,000-a-month universal basic income.[5]
+Her campaign was supported by Brand New Congress, a progressive organization that also backed candidates such as Alexandria Ocasio-Cortez and Rashida Tlaib.[14]

-After a recount, Cherfilus-McCormick was declared the winner of the Democratic primary by five votes over Broward County Commissioner Dale Holness in an upset.
-She easily defeated Republican Jason Mariner in the January 11, 2022, general election.[19][20]
-She is the only Haitian-American Democrat ever elected to Congress and only the second overall, after Republican Mia Love of Utah.[21]
+After a recount, Cherfilus-McCormick was declared the winner of the Democratic primary by five votes over Broward County Commissioner Dale Holness.[15]
+Cherfilus-McCormick easily defeated Republican Jason Mariner in the January 11, 2022 special election, winning 79% of the popular vote.[16][17]
+Cherfilus-McCormick is the second Haitian-American to be elected to Congress (after Republican Mia Love of Utah) and the first Haitian-American Democrat to be elected to Congress.[18][19]

-Following her narrow margin of victory in the special election, Cherfilus-McCormick was again challenged by Holness for the regular election.[22]
-Cherfilus-McCormick handily defeated Holness in the August Democratic primary, 66%-27% with another 6% going to Anika Omphroy.[23]
-Cherfilus-McCormick defeated Republican nominee Drew Montez-Clark with 72% of the vote during the November election, and she started her first full term in Congress on January 3, 2023.
+Following her narrow margin of victory in the special election, Cherfilus-McCormick was again challenged by Holness in the regular election.[20]
+She handily defeated Holness in the August 2022 Democratic primary, 66%–27%; Anika Omphroy received 6% of the vote.[21]
+Cherfilus-McCormick defeated Republican nominee Drew Montez-Clark with 72% of the vote in the November election.[22]

 Committee assignments